Omar-Alaoui-sossi/Omnidirectional-Robot-contol-using-ROS-/README.md

-In order to controller each wheel of the robot we need to creat a topic for each one of them so we will be able to pubish the velocity needed,to fulfill this purpose i used velocity controllers ,in ros all the controller are established using yaml language ,and will be implemented in your launch files. for more info check this [link](http://wiki.ros.org/robot_mechanism_controllers/JointVelocityController)
+In order to controller each wheel of the robot we need to creat a topic for each one of them so we will be able to pubish the velocity needed,to fulfill this purpose i used velocity controllers ,in ros all the controller are established using yaml language ,and will be implemented in your launch files. for more info check this [link](http://wiki.ros.org/robot_mechanism_controllers/JointVelocityController) You may have some problems with controllers so don't forget to install the controllers:

+`sudo apt-get install ros-noetic-ros-control ros-noetic-ros-controllers`

 # Inverse Kinematics: